laventura/CarND-BehavorialCloning-P3/README.md

 #### Summary

-The simulated car drives autonomously along the Track.
-See video:
+The simulated car drives autonomously on Track 1.
+See video here:

 ![](self-driving-working2-small.m4v)

 ---